 Techniques like Staylistening and Quality Time make all the difference when you need your kids to settle down without overruling their intuition.
 Essentially, you are ‘holding space’ for them to expand and return to consciousness.
 Kris and I constantly receive comments from parents like ‘your kids are so calm’, ‘I’ve never seen such a quiet baby’ and ‘you are so lucky – my children never slept or settled’.
 Perhaps part of this is genetics and fortune, but I reckon a good majority is also the result of hard work behind the scenes.
 You can inherit a nice car, but you still need to polish it 🙂

 Until we give our minds and bodies a rest, our children will continually magnify our restlessness!
 Keeping yourself full is the surest way to a cheery child.
 Check out my latest meditation for Peaceful Sleep, released this week.
-It’s $15 and will help you totally relax, no matter how anxious you’ve been.
+It will help you totally relax, no matter how anxious you’ve been.

 Imagine the health of world, if we StayListened to all the people in our lives, who are trying to love us the best way they know how?
 And also tuned into the Planet and her needs?
 They say, ‘the next step is always illuminated.’
 Perhaps, it’s time to turn the light of your attention on.
 Your loved ones, and children, are waiting for you.